thindil/wine-freesbie/README.md

 To use the project to maintain various versions of Wine installed in the system, first you have to download the maintenance script [freesbie.sh](https://raw.githubusercontent.com/thindil/wine-freesbie/main/freesbie.sh).
 It is recommended to put it somewhere in your `PATH` directory.
-You will need also `sudo` package properly configured to allow your user to execute commands.
-This step is needed only for the project initialization (the first step after downloading).

 1. Download the script. ;) `fetch https://raw.githubusercontent.com/thindil/wine-freesbie/main/freesbie.sh`
    and put it somewhere in your system.
 This guide assumes that you put the